nguyensjsu/fa21-202-backend-beasts/README.md

 ![Task Board](images/Task_Board.png)

-### Areas of Contribution
+### Areas of key Contribution

 - **Poonam Yadav**
+  - Designed and implemented
     - Strategy pattern for selecting the game level
     - State pattern for managing the player lives
     - State pattern for managing the screens of the game
     - Decorator pattern for decorating the player with an option of changing the avatar on the start screen
     - Decorator pattern for showing the player lives at the game screen
     - Observer pattern for score calculation
     - Singleton pattern for providing the game strategy and chosen player
+  - Contributed to the project documentation, class diagram, logic of brick falling, player jump, and brick push to the left or right and also built the score repository.

 - **Mayank Garg**
     - Factory Method Pattern for creating Players